aldoestebanpaz/aldoestebanpaz.github.io/README.md

 # Aldo's personal site

 All the posts in this site are notes and records to help me to remember steps, commands and concepts regarding multiple technologies I've learned at some point.
-If something here was useful for you, and you feel you can contribute with some addition or fix, do not hesitate to make a PR.
+If something here was useful for you, and you feel you can contribute with some addition or fix, please do not hesitate on submitting an issue or making a PR.

 ## Installation